What Is a Fuel Surcharge?

 Need Funding for Your Trucking Company?

-If you’re an owner-operator in need of financing for your trucking company, freight factoring may be the solution you’re looking for.
+If you’re a carrier in need of financing for your trucking company, freight factoring may be the solution you’re looking for.
 Freight factoring is a scalable funding option for trucking business owners that allows truckers to get paid in a matter of days, rather than weeks.